Stops Hostel – Varanasi

 The view of the whole city from the boat was really spectacular and even more so as we got off the boat on the opposite side of the river to watch the sun disappear behind Varanasi’s river side rooftops.

-Here we moored up along with tens of other boats all packed to the brim with foreign and Indian tourists alike all waiting for the event to start.
+Here we moored up along with tons of other boats all packed to the brim with foreign and Indian tourists alike all waiting for the event to start.

 It was an incredible evening full of atmosphere as the drums, chanting and fire show began and the lights and fire all blurred into one reflecting off the surface of the Ganges and the faces of those watching.
 We can see why Varanasi is a place steeped in such religion and magic as this can really be felt all around you.

-We sailed back down thee river and made our way back to Stops all quite overwhelmed at the nights sights, contrasts and details.
+We sailed back down the river and returned to Stops all quite overwhelmed at the nights sights, contrasts and details.
 All in all this was a truly fantastic and informative tour which gives you a real and honest look at Varanasi and for a very good price!

 The Market Tour